elfo-protocol/elfo-node/README.md

-# Subrina Node CLI
+# Elfo Node CLI
-Nodes on subrina protocol can earn fees by monitoring and triggering payments.
+Nodes on elfo protocol can earn fees by monitoring and triggering payments.

 Follow these steps to get started.

 - Install Node CLI
-- Run `subrina config` configure your node
+- Run `elfo config` configure your node
-- Run `subrina register` command to register your node
+- Run `elfo register` command to register your node
-- Run `subrina monitor` command to monitor subscriptions and get paid in fees
+- Run `elfo monitor` command to monitor subscriptions and get paid in fees

 <!-- toc -->
 * [Usage](#usage)